 Our Mission, Our Goal

 Founded in 1997, Puget Sound Restoration Fund works collaboratively to restore marine habitat, water quality, and native species in Puget Sound.
-We are committed to a vision of a clean and healthy Sound that is productive, full of life, and capable of sustaining us.
+We are committed to a vision of a clean and healthy Sound that is productive, full of life, and capable of sustaining local communities.
 The populations we rebuild to achieve that vision – oysters, abalone, kelp – are key to maintaining ecosystem health.
-The community shellfish farms we've launched are designed to spur clean water efforts and re-forge connections between people and resources.
+The community shellfish farms we launch and operate are designed to spur clean water efforts and re-forge connections between people and resources.

 PSFT projects are scientifically-based and undertaken to restore a healthy ecosystem.
 They are also designed to give people an experience of real resources so they'll be invested in keeping the ecosystem healthy.
 Community Shellfish Farms were developed specifically to engage people in clean water efforts.
 These efforts demonstrate that people involved in gathering food on the beach do what it takes to keep the water clean.
 This is an important component of long-term stewardship.